A new scientific paper suggests that seismic activity may have been involved in a mass stranding death of whales along the Aleutian Islands.

 In assessing the cause of death in stranded marine mammals, scientists consider both natural and human-caused sources.
 Natural sources can include toxic blooms, parasites, viruses, and other diseases.

 Globally, strandings and mass stranding of deep-diving whale species, such as beaked whales, have been causally linked to mid-frequency active sonar (MFAS) use by military operations.
 Previous research looked at the tissues in stranded beaked whales whose deaths were causally-linked to military sonar operations near the Canary Islands.
-They found hemorrhaged and congested tissues around the acoustic jaw fat, ears, brain, and kidney, and gas bubble-associated lesions and fat embolism in the vessels and tissues of vital organs.
+They found hemorrhaged and congested tissues around the acoustic jaw fat, ears, brain, and kidney.
+There were also gas bubble-associated lesions and fat embolism in the vessels and tissues of vital organs.
 The result of this tissue damage is something akin to decompression sickness, caused by nitrogen supersaturation beyond levels that tissues can withstand.

 Unfortunately, the carcasses of the eight 2018 Adak whales were too decomposed to determine the cause of death, including any possible evidence of sonar-associated strandings.
 Additionally, at the time of the mass stranding in 2018, there was no passive acoustic monitoring in the region that could have established the presence of MFAS.